DomizianoScarcelli/spotify-recommender/slides.md

 </v-clicks>

 <!--
+For this project I decided to try to implement some methods in order to solve the Spotify Million Playlist Challenge.

-The Spotify Million Playlist challenge was hosted on AIcrowd and in 2018 and consists in taking a dataset of 1 Million playlists, in order to build a recommender system that will continuate the playlist with coherent tracks.
-It has gotten more than 1000 submissions.
+The challenge was hosted on *AIcrowd* in 2018, and since then there have been more than 1000 submission from many different teams.

-There are a total of 63 million tracks, with 2 million unique ones and more than 300K artists.
-The playlists were taken from spotify, and they where created by users January 2010 and October 2017.
+The challenge consists in taking a dataset of 1 Million playlists, with 63 million tracks, of which 2 million unique ones and more than 300K artists, and build a recommender system.
 -->

 ---